nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 7. Type in desired command to start using the program!
 List of commands are listed below.
-8. Do not edit any program-created saved files (.txt files, etc.), else the program may crash.
+8. Do not edit any program-created saved files (.json files, etc.), else the program may crash.

 ## Features